 To clear the remainder of the bottom three rows, we insert 3- and 6-purges to the right at appropriate times.
 If the starting vacancy is farther to the right, we translate some purge of Figure 9 to the right, or reflect it, with the left and right portions cleared again by combinations of 3- and 6-purges.
-As before we select our trapezoid purge solution with certain properties9 to ensure the catalyst for the 3- and 6-purges is present at some time.
+As before we select our trapezoid purge solution with certain properties10 to ensure the catalyst for the 3- and 6-purges is present at some time.
 The board above the bottom three rows is now solved using a solution on T{n-3} .

-4. Short Solutions
+4 Short Solutions

-The previous section showed how to solve any feasible combination of starting vacancy and finishing hole for board side $n \geq 6$.
+The previous section showed how to solve any feasible combination of starting vacancy and finishing hole for board side $n \ge 6$.
 A much more difficult task is to find the shortest solution to such a problem.
 Here by shortest we mean a solution with the minimum number of moves, where a move is one or more consecutive jumps by the same peg.
-Answering such questions by hand is difficult, and we resort to computational search.